kejdajar/JasperSite/README.md

 </p>

 ## Set-up
+__For detailed installation guide visit [Production installation](https://github.com/kejdajar/JasperSite/wiki/Production-installation) page.__

 In order to deploy this CMS to your webhosting service, you need to make sure that your provider supports the .NET Core 2.1 Framework.
 Firstly, download the ready-to-be-deployed version of this CMS from the Releases section and upload all these un-zipped files directly to the root folder of your webhosting.
 You will also need a connection string to your MSSQL or a MySQL database.
 The last step is to visit your page, eg. http://mydomain.com/ in order to complete the installation.
 If done correctly, you should be prompted to insert a connection string to your database.
 A login screen should appear automatically, once the installation has been completed.
-Use a default username: *admin* and password: *admin* to log into the system.
+Use your credentials to log into the system.

 <p float="left">
 <img  src="https://github.com/kejdajar/JasperSite/blob/master/resources/readme_resources/installation_page.jpg" width="40%" height="200px" />
   <img  src="https://github.com/kejdajar/JasperSite/blob/master/resources/readme_resources/login_page.jpg" width="35%" height="200px" />
 </p>

-Finally, please navigate to the *Users* section of the administration page and change usernames/passwords according to your needs.
 Now if you visit your webpage, eg. http://mydomain.com/ you will be greeted with a welcome page with further instructions.
 A great way how to start with JasperSite is to pick a different theme from the *Themes* section in your administration page.

 ## Supported languages
 JasperSite supports _English and Czech Language_.
 The language will be automatically selected based on your environment and can be changed later on.